sreeshnair84/Ad-rah/DIGITAL_SIGNAGE_IMPLEMENTATION_CHECKLIST.md

 ## 📋 **PROJECT UNDERSTANDING & SCOPE**

-Your Adārah Digital Signage Platform™ is an enterprise-grade multi-tenant system that already has robust foundations:
+Your Adara Screen Digital Signage Platform™ is an enterprise-grade multi-tenant system that already has robust foundations:

 ### ✅ **EXISTING CAPABILITIES** (Already Implemented)
 - [x] Advanced RBAC with Super Users, Company Users, and Device Users